cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Viewing Rentals

-* As a logged in user, I want to be able to view all my previous rentals.
+* As a logged-in user, I want to be able to view all my previous rentals.
   * When I'm on the `/users/current/rentals` page:
     * I can view all the cars I rented before.
     * I can also view the rental date of my reservations.